-Many hackers use client accounts and share suspicious files like meeting links, zoom links, skype interview links.
+Many hackers use client accounts and share suspicious files like meeting links, zoom links, and skype interview links.
 In addition, they use key loggers in such links to catch your login and passwords.

-Once they are victorious, they might use your login information, account logins.
+Once they are victorious, they might use your login information, and account logins.
 They also infect pcs and laptops with viruses.
 Then ask for ransomware.

 In my personal experience, new clients share their account details without knowing the consequences and give scammers a golden opportunity to steal their information, money, and valuable data.

 Selling copyrighted images, videos, and plagiarised content is another Upwork scam.
 This mostly appears in content writing jobs.
 Inexperienced scammer freelancers use spun tools to regenerate someone else’s work to sell with their tag.

 Google’s AI system can detect such content too quickly and penalize that page or the whole site.
 This also occurs for Youtube Videos and Google images.

 Fake/Rented Seller Accounts

 Many scammers buy or hire verified seller accounts.
 Such accounts seem professional with outstanding job success scores, several 5-star reviews, several jobs, etc.

 Clients trust such well-reputed profiles foolishly, and the fake or rented person behind that profile cashes it to scam.

 Due to the massive influx in freelance marketplaces, another scam is at its peak.
 Client reviews are the best source to sort out genuine and professional people.